 H.Dv.
 420 Serie

-Captured Ammunition Bulletin No.6
+Captured Ammunition Bulletin No. 5 and 6

 C.E.S.I.M.
 20x138 Solothurn